-- Introducing standard policies and procedures that bring the variety of existing schemes in Merton to a comparative level of operation (Civic Centre, Morden Park House, Lavender Park Children's Centre, etc.) - Provides a framework in which all new proposals for CCTV are considered by the CCTVSG - Has a clear direction for the management and development of CCTV so that Partners and stakeholders in existing and potential schemes are able to understand what is expected of a CCTV scheme and are encouraged to participate in its management
+- Introducing standard policies and procedures that bring the variety of existing schemes in Merton to a comparative level of operation. - Provides a framework in which all new proposals for CCTV are considered by the Project Board. - Has a clear direction for the management and development of CCTV so that Partners and stakeholders in existing and potential schemes are able to understand what is expected of a CCTV scheme and are encouraged to participate in its management.